vitalets/turbopack-inline-svg-loader/README.md

 ### How to change color?

-For monochrome icons you can change the color using [CSS mask technique](https://codepen.io/noahblon/post/coloring-svgs-in-css-background-images).
-To achieve it, create a helper component `Icon.tsx` that renders SVG as a mask:
+For monochrome icons, you can change the color using the [CSS mask technique](https://codepen.io/noahblon/post/coloring-svgs-in-css-background-images).
+To achieve this, create a helper component `Icon.tsx` that renders the SVG as a mask:

 ```tsx
 /**